eclipse-vertx/vert.x/core_manual_java.md

 Every Java verticle must extend the class `org.vertx.java.deploy.Verticle`.
 You must override the `start` method - this is called by Vert.x when the verticle is started.

+In the rest of this manual we'll assume the code snippets are running inside a verticle.

 ### Asynchronous start

 In some cases your Verticle has to do some other stuff asynchronous in its `start()` method, e.g. start other verticles, and the verticle shouldn't be considered started until those other actions are complete.